-Selected environmental sustainability KPIs have been subjected to Independent Limited Assurance procedures for the year ended 31st July 2023, as has also been the case in recent prior years.
-This Methodology Statement sets out the methodology and assumptions we have used to generate these environmental sustainability KPIs for the 2022/23 reporting period.
+Selected environmental sustainability metrics included in the University's annual reporting for 2023/24 have been subjected to Independent Limited Assurance.
+This Methodology Statement sets out the methodology and assumptions we have used to generate these environmental sustainability metrics for the 2023/24 reporting period.